gust-of-anger/Getting_cleaning_data_project/README.md

 To run this script, open a R window and set the working directory to point at the folder for the course project data.
 Then, type source("run_analysis.R").
 All functions will run and the script will generate the file "tidy_data.txt", also submitted in this repository.

+To see load the tidy_data.txt file in R, type: td <- read.table("tidy_data.txt", header=TRUE)

+Then, the file can be checked with:
+View(td)

 ### project_function.R

 This file contains the required functions for the project.